-By default, all new patterns have 'Do not show' severity level, which means that matched code blocks are not highlighted in the editor.
-If you would like to highlight the detected blocks, select any other severity level using the selector to the right of the pattern.
+By default, all new patterns have 'Do not show' in the severity level selector, which means that matched code blocks are neither highlighted in the editor nor detected when running inspection in specific scope.
+If you would like to detect code matching the search pattern in code inspection, select an appropriate severity level for the pattern.

 When the pattern is open for editing, you can specify descriptions for its search and replace parts.
 The search description will be used to show the pattern in the catalog and as a description of the matched blocks highlighted in the editor.
 The replace description is shown as a name of the quick-fix, that is suggest for the highlighted block.
 For more information, see Creating Custom Code Inspections and Quick-Fixes.
 You can specify a 'suppression key' for a pattern - an identifier that you can use to suppress ReSharper inspection that detects usage of the pattern, with a comment.

 There are three approaches to searching and replacing code with patterns:

 - You can search or replace code right after you invoke the Search with Pattern command and create a new pattern.
 In this case, you just need to click Find/ Replace button in the bottom right corner of the Search with Pattern dialog.